-Beginning in 2007 and continuing in 2009 and 2010, the Board decided to further diversify the investment portfolio by investing in certain Private Equity ventures.
-Through varying investment vehicles, the Greater New Orleans Foundation has committed \$28,850,000 to these investments while funding \$16,180,000.
+Beginning in 2007 and continuing in 2010 and 2011, the Board of Directors decided to further diversify the investment portfolio by investing in certain Private Equity ventures.
+Through varying investment vehicles, the Foundation has committed \$28,850,000 to these investments while funding \$19,810,000.
 The Board continues to review additional investment opportunities while maintaining the targeted asset allocation within its investment policy.

 During 2009, the Foundation assigned to a lending institution a security interest in certificates of deposit totaling \$500,000 as collateral on behalf of a nonprofit organization.
-The balance of the certificates assigned was \$509,001 and \$501,573 as of December 31, 2010 and 2009, respectively.
+The balance of the certificates assigned was \$515,441 and \$509,001, as of December 31, 2011 and 2010, respectively.